DevFalkon/NTUGuessr/README.md

 ### 5. Automated Environment Setup

 To simplify configuring the project, a setup.py script is provided to generate all necessary `.env` files by prompting you for required API keys and URLs.

-How to use the setup script
+How to use the setup script:

 - Ensure you have Python 3 installed.